TaDaa/vimade/README.md

         -- section in the README.md for more info.
         -- basebg = [23,23,23],
         basebg = '',
         -- prevent a window or buffer from being styled.
 You blocklist = {
           default = {
+            highlights = {
+              laststatus_3 = function(win, active)
+                -- Global statusline, laststatus=3, is currently disabled as multiple windows take ownership -- of the StatusLine highlight (see #85). if vim.go.laststatus == 3 then
+                    -- you can also return tables (e.g. {'StatusLine', 'StatusLineNC'}) return 'StatusLine'
+                end
+              end,
+              -- Exact highlight names are supported:
+              -- 'WinSeparator',
+              -- Lua patterns are supported, just put the text between / symbols:
+              -- '/^StatusLine.*/' -- will match any highlight starting with "StatusLine" },
             buf_opts = { buftype = {'prompt'} },
             win_config = { relative = true },
             -- buf_name = {'name1','name2', name3'},